PhobGCC/PhobGCC-doc/For_Users/Phob_Programming_Guide.md

 * 'teensytimertool' by luni64
   * **NOTE:  You'll want to install version 1.0.0 of this library using the drop-down.**

+You may need to resize the left panel in order to see the Install button.

 Next you'll want to go to the 'File' drop-down and click on 'Preferences...' as seen below:

 ![Preferences](https://github.com/PhobGCC/PhobGCC-doc/blob/main/For_Users/Phob_Programming_Guide_Images/preferences.png?raw=true)